 Given that the wreck of the Yongala is inside the protected area of the reef, access is limited to authorised operators only.
 So, if you are considering a visit, you will need to organise a dive tour through a company like Yongala Dive.

-Yongala Dive is located at Alva Beach an hour drive south of Townsville.
+Yongala Dive is located at Alva Beach, an hour’s drive south of Townsville.

 Reef HQ Aquarium